AccelerationNet/cl-junit-xml/README.md

 * any pathname - writes the XML to that file, returns the pathname

 if `pretty-p` is non-nil, then the XML produced is indented.

+Other keys are allowed to support integration with other testing libraries.

 ## Integration with other testing libraries